kyma-project/btp-manager/docs/user/03-30-create-instances-and-bindings.md

 # Create  Service Instances and Service Bindings

-To use an SAP BTP service in your Kyma cluster, create its service instance and service binding using Kyma dashboard or kubectl. <!-- fix in HP-->
+To use an SAP BTP service in your Kyma cluster, create its service instance and service binding using Kyma dashboard or kubectl.

 ## Prerequisites